MAIN CONTENTS

 1. SITUATION IN PHU QUOC

-The zooxanthellae cells can not carry out photosynthesis to produce sugars, lipids (fats) and oxygen…from which corals use to grow and carry out cellular respiration then lead to the coral’s starvation and death.
+The zooxanthellae cells can not carry out photosynthesis to produce sugars, lipids (fats) and oxygen… which corals use to grow and carry out cellular respiration then leads to the coral’s starvation and death.

 2. CORAL REEF CAN NOT RE-GROW